 There are nine members of the Special Alcohol Funds Advisory Committee appointed by the mayor of the city with the advice and consent of the City Commission.
 There are approximately eight to 10 meetings held each year.
 There are approximately three to four meetings held for organizational purposes.
 The majority of the remainder of the meetings are held in April, May and early June to provide opportunities to the requesting agencies to make presentations to the committee for funding.
 Following the presentations, the committee determines the funding for each requesting agency or one additional meeting is held to discuss the proposals further.

-The committee generally meets the second Monday of the month, with the exception of May and early June when dates may have to be re-arranged to accommodate agencies needing to be present.
+The committee generally meets the first Wednesday of the month, with the exception of May and early June when dates may have to be re-arranged to accommodate agencies needing to be present.
 Meetings may also be held upon call of the chairperson or by the City Commission.
 The meetings are in the Harmon Conference Room at City Hall, 1101 Poyntz Ave.